 Antibiotics and Birth Control: Do Antibiotics Affect Birth Control?

-Have you ever thought how antibiotics and birth control pills react with each other?
+Have you ever thought of how antibiotics and birth control pills react with each other?
 Probably not.
 Well, if you are on birth control & foresee a possibility of taking antibiotics in the future, then this article is for you.

 A question that is generally asked – ‘What are some medicines that I can take when I’m on birth control ?’.
 Well, the only right answer can be given by a doctor after assessing your condition.